 The interest on borrowings under our credit facility is based on our credit rating.
-As of April 15, 2014, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services (S&P), a division of The McGraw-Hill Companies, and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior debt.
+As of July 24, 2014, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services (S&P), a division of The McGraw-Hill Companies, and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior debt.

-Moody's S&P Fitch Instrument Rating Outlook(1) Rating Outlook (2) Rating Outlook (3) Senior Secured Debt A1 Stable А Stable А Stable

-(1) A Moody's rating outlook is an opinion regarding the likely direction of an issuer's rating over the medium term.

-(2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term.

-(3) A Fitch rating outlook encompasses a one- to two-year horizon as to the likely ratings direction.
+- (1) A Moody's rating outlook is an opinion regarding the likely direction of an issuer's rating over the medium term. - (2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term. - (3) A Fitch rating outlook indicates the direction a rating is likely to move over a one- to two-year period.

 We cannot assure you that the ratings set forth above will remain in effect for any given period of time or that one or more of these ratings will not be lowered or withdrawn entirely by a rating agency.
 We note that these credit ratings are included for informational purposes and are not recommendations to buy, sell or hold our securities and may be revised or withdrawn at any time by the rating agency.
 Each rating should be evaluated independently of any other rating.
-Any future reduction or withdrawal of one or more of our credit ratings could have a material adverse impact on our ability to obtain short- and longterm financing, the cost of such financings and the execution of our commercial strategies.
+Any future reduction or withdrawal of one or more of our credit ratings could have a material adverse impact on our ability to obtain short- and long-term financing, the cost of such financings and the execution of our commercial strategies.

 A decline in credit ratings could increase borrowing costs under our \$300 million credit facility.
-If our credit ratings had been downgraded one notch by each of the three principal credit rating agencies from the ratings that existed at March 31, 2014, the impact on the borrowing costs under our credit facility would have been immaterial.
+If our credit ratings had been downgraded one notch by each of the three principal credit rating agencies from the ratings that existed at June 30, 2014, the impact on the borrowing costs under our credit facility would have been immaterial.
 A decline in credit ratings would also increase the interest rate on long-term debt to be issued in the capital markets and could negatively impact our ability to complete capital market transactions.